LadyDragoneye/CAVS/documentation.md

 `CORS_ORIGIN_ALLOW_ALL` which is used to tell the browser that our web app is running at one origin.

 The new users are currently being save to the default databse which is SQLite but it looks pretty easy to implement mysql or whatever we're going to use in settings.py

-To build the docker container run `docker build -t (name the docker image here) .` make sure to put the period at the end to run the dontainer `docker run -d -p 8000:8000 --name (name container here) (docker image name here) Make sure to change the ports you set for the frontend and backend so they dont conflict with each other, for example when you run the frontend and backend containers do
+To build the docker container run `docker build -t (name the docker image here) .` make sure to put the period at the end

+To run the dontainer `docker run -d -p 8000:8000 --name (name container here) (docker image name here)`

+Make sure to change the ports you set for the frontend and backend so they dont conflict with each other, for example when you run the frontend and backend containers do
 `docker run -d -p 8000:8000 --name backendContainer backend` `docker run -d -p 3000:3000 --name frontendContainer frontend`